 “Marketing works on sales enablement content as required by the sales team.” - Rohit Avinash Naidu, Product Marketing Manager, 42Gears Mobility Systems

-It was interesting to find that the PMMs whose teams owned sales enablement at their organization expressed that “most of my role involves sales enablement”, While the PMMs who answered ‘some of my role involves sales enablement’ also work at an organization where product marketing is responsible for sales enablement.
+It was interesting to find that the PMMs whose teams owned sales enablement at their organization expressed that “most of my role involves sales enablement", while the PMMs who answered "some of my roles involves sales enablement" also work at an organization where product marketing is responsible for sales enablement.

-One-third of the 400+ respondents (34%) of PMMs with a dedicated sales enablement team answered that some of their role involved sales enablement, while a surprising 32% answered that most of their role still involves sales enablement.
+One-third of the 400+ respondents (34%) of PMMs with a dedicated sales enablement team answered that some of their roles involved sales enablement, while a surprising 32% answered that most of their roles still involve sales enablement.